This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 Automated intralogistics in the automotive industry

-Automated trucks L-MATIC from Linde in motion
+Automated L-MATIC trucks from Linde in motion

 Autonomous trucks of the MATIC series

-AMRs C-MATIC and C-MATIC HP
+C-MATIC and C-MATIC HP autonomous mobile robots (AMR)

 A global automation organization designed to support customers wherever they are